multitudes/42-C-for-Embedded-systems/README.md

 # 42-C-for-Embedded-systems

+> C is quirky, flawed, and an enormous success. — Dennis Ritchie

 10 Best Questions for Would-be Embedded Programmers.
 Very entertaining to read and study outside of a interview environment.